metapolator/metapolator/the-Zürich-report.md

 Combining, even driving, the skeleton sets with the fact that skeleton parts can be easily copy+pasted across glyphs—and maybe even dropped on a skeleton _scratchpad_ and then dropped again from the scratchpad on any glyph for quick construction—and we have a system that substitutes the component system of other applications, without the cramped condition that related parts **must** all change in unison.

+The second hierarchy is **the hierarchy of metapolation**—

+* project
+  * design space
+    * master
+    * master sequence
+    * adjustment master
+    * adjustment master sequence
+    * instance
+    * string of instances

+i.e. “a project consists of design spaces, which contain, and share, any number of masters, master sequences, adjustment masters and adjustment master sequences.
+Placed in the design spaces are instances and strings of instances.”

 ## raw images of the wall-of-concept
 ![](http://mmiworks.net/metapolator/photo01.jpg)
 ![](http://mmiworks.net/metapolator/photo02.jpg)